-I often use a form of prayer or mantra and build it into the basic sequence.
-And this pacifies the thoughts for a while.
-However, looking at it from the perspective of inner psychology, and techniques, conventional meditation methods often use counting with the breaths.
+I often use a form of prayer or mantra and build it into the basic sequence, and this pacifies the thoughts.
+However, looking at it from the perspective of psychology and techniques, conventional meditation methods often use counting with the breaths.

 Counting with Breaths

 When i was young i picked up the idea of "conscious i breathe in, letting go i breathe out".
 I still find this a very useful meditation idea.
 There are various ways to combine the breathing with 'being conscious and letting go'.
 And though it may seem ideal to be conscious and let go at the same time, it is effective to separate the two steps.

 Go through your whole body, step by step - feet, knees, hips; shoulders, elbows, hands; bowels, stomach (diaphragm), lower chest, upper chest; neck, face, head; - at each step thinking "conscious of my feet i breath in, letting go of my feet i breathe out" etc..

 Don't worry if your breathing becomes unsteady as you let it go.
 This is just your lower brain allowing your body to adjust to what it needs and wants, instead of being controlled by your routine habits.